avo-hq/docs.avohq.io/docs/2.0/authorization.md

 <VersionReq version="2.17" />

-By default, each resource guesses their own policy but you may override that using the custom policy feature.
-You may instruct a resource to use a different policy using the `authorization_policy` option.
+By default, Avo will infer the policy from the model of the resource object.
+If you wish to use a different policy for a given resource, you can specify it directly in the resource using the `authorization_policy` option.

 ```ruby
 class PhotoCommentResource < Avo::BaseResource